What is Mesh-Networking?

 How do Wi-Fi Mesh-Networks Work?

 When you make the purchase of a Wi-Fi mesh-networking kit, it contains several access points.
 These access points are also known as nodes.
-Dead zones are common in traditional homes.
+Dead zones are common in 3 or 4 room HDB flats.
 This is because their Wi-Fi routers usually have limited radius coverage as they use a single access point.
 With a Wi-Fi mesh-network, these nodes act as multiple access points, have a larger coverage and therefore eliminate dead zones.
 Only a singular node needs to be physically connected to the modem.
 Other nodes transfer data and communicate with one another at supposed equal speeds.
 Every additional node placed expands your home Wi-Fi coverage.

 Should I Invest in a Mesh-Network?